 Once the C-suite is on board with corporate culture shifts, it’s much easier to introduce an environment of positive culture growth.
 For example, compliance can even be built into variable compensation, meaning that business units who do well in compliance receive a higher bonus.

-This environment of top-down support is what we call the “golden goose of compliance” — a wealth of positive impact that still must be carefully maintained.
-The C-suite should institute a positive reinforcement strategy with frequent rewards and recognitions; this will cultivate positive compliance practices and ease any of the initial frictions that come with new training and bonusing systems.
+This environment of top-down support is what we call the “golden goose of compliance” — a wealth of positive impact that continues to drive value for the organization.
+The C-suite should institute a positive reinforcement strategy with frequent rewards and recognitions; this will cultivate positive compliance practices and ease any of the initial frictions that come with new training and bonus-ing systems.

 A Change of Style

-As compliance continues to navigate the space between inward regulation and outward defense, we see the evolution of regtech ushering in a new breed of compliance officer — one that is rooted in personality as much as technical proficiency.
+As compliance teams continue to navigate the space between inward regulation and outward defense, we see the evolution of RegTech ushering in a new breed of compliance officer — one that is rooted in personality as much as technical proficiency.

-We are accustomed to the image of the compliance officer tied to his or her computer, deeply entrenched in research and analysis, but as new tech tools increasingly free compliance teams from the rote, manual tasks traditionally associated with their roles, they will spend more time fostering relationships with other business units.
+We are accustomed to the image of the compliance officer tied to his or her computer, deeply entrenched in research and analysis.
+However, as new tech tools increasingly free compliance teams from the rote, manual tasks traditionally associated with their roles, they will spend more time fostering relationships with other business units.

 A major pain point for many businesses is that their traditional lines of defense — compliance, risk, and audit — act as isolated systems instead of congruent channels.
 The right technology can help these units better gather and share information, relay insights, and manage tasks in a way that ensures completion and accountability.

-Financial firms are investing more in compliance technologies every year, and it’s not hard to see why – non-compliance costs (due to business disruption, declines in productivity, fees, and penalties) are 2.71 times the cost of compliance.
+Financial firms are investing more in compliance technologies every year, and it’s clear why – non-compliance costs (due to business disruption, declines in productivity, fees, and penalties) are 2.71 times the cost of compliance.

-Regtech tools don’t replace humans; instead, they empower them and give them the freedom to interact and negotiate in a business environment — which makes your business more, not less, human.
-This congruence also frees up wasted CCO time, which was previously spent on fostering inward relationships between the lines of defense to reduce friction.
-Now, CCOs can focus their time on working with other departments and outside businesses to create deep relationships that go beyond the meeting room.
+RegTech tools don’t replace humans; instead, they empower them and give them the freedom to interact and negotiate in a business environment — which makes your business more, not less, human.
+This alignment of people, process, and technology also frees up wasted CCO time, which was previously spent on fostering inward relationships between the lines of defense to reduce friction.
+With streamlined operations, CCOs can focus their time on working with other departments and outside businesses to create deep relationships that go beyond the meeting room.

 What does this all look like in the end?

-You want a C-level change that positions compliance into the heart and soul of business.
-Instead of being viewed as the regulators, they should be viewed as a regulatory defense mechanism.
+You want a C-level change that positions compliance at the heart and soul of the business.
+Instead of being viewed as the internal regulators, they should be viewed as a regulatory defense mechanism.
 Bonuses and training can help unload the change quickly, and AI-powered software can free CCOs and compliance workers from repetition and give them the ability to move between departments and foster real, meaningful change.